Is there a Gardasil lawsuit?

-How much money can you be awarded in a Gardasil lawsuit settlement?
+How much is a Gardasil lawsuit payout worth?

 While there is no cap on the amount of a Gardasil lawsuit payout that may be available once the Vaccine Court process is exhausted, 42 U.S. Code § 300aa–15 – Compensation indicates that an individual pursuing a vaccine-related injury or death may receive;

 - Up to $250,000 for actual and projected pain and suffering from vaccine complications.

 The amount of a Gardasil lawsuit payout or settlement reached after exhausting the Vaccine Court process will be based on the amount a jury awards at trial, and could provide substantially greater compensation.

 What to do if my Gardasil lawsuit was dismissed by the Vaccine Court?

 If your Gardasil vaccine lawsuit was denied, you should contact a personal injury lawyer immediately to start reviewing your claim.
 You may be eligible to appeal the Special Master’s decision or file a claim in civil court against the vaccine company and/or the healthcare provider who administered the vaccine.